 Click the links below for more details on the Art, Music and Sport Scholarships

-Please note that the Deadline for 16+ Scholarship applications for entry in September 2018 has now passed.
-Scholarship applications for those considering entry in September 2019 will be accepted from October 2018.
+The application deadline for 16+ scholarships for entry in 2019 has now passed.
+Applications for entry in 2020 will be accepted from the Autumn Term 2019.